AdobeDocs/campaign.en/help/automation/workflow/monitor-workflow-execution.md

 ![](assets/wf-notification_error-msg.png)

-The link lets you access the Adobe Campaign console in Web mode and work on the error workflow once you have logged on.
+The link lets you access the Adobe Campaign Client Console in Web mode and work on the error workflow once you have logged on.

 ![](assets/wf-notification_error-console.png)